If you are going to a Children’s Hearing, do you know you have some really important rights?

 - You can speak to your Children’s Reporter.
 Their contact details will be on the letter sent to you about your Hearing.

-- You can also speak to a lawyer (also known as a solicitor) who may be able to help you.
-Most children and young people don’t have to pay for this.
+- You can speak to a lawyer (also known as a solicitor) or an advocacy worker, or both, who may be able to help you.
+Almost all children and young people can have a lawyer without any cost, and advocacy services are always free for children and young people attending a Children’s Hearing.

 - You can speak to a Children’s Rights Officer.
 Your local Social Work Department should be able to help you with this.